Inflammatory Arthritis and Pregnancy

 Disease activity during pregnancy will depend on several factors including the type of arthritis you have.
 Studies on women with RA, PsA and AS have shown that pregnancy can cause improved, stable or worsening disease activity during any of the trimesters.

 Regardless of arthritis type, joint pain and fatigue can affect pregnancy and child-rearing.
 Think about the support you’ll need – a caring partner, supportive family members and friends as well as financial resources to hire help.

 If your medications are controlling your disease, your doctor will likely have you continue them throughout pregnancy, with at least one exception.
 Nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen or naproxen should not be taken during the third trimester, as NSAID use could prolong labor and lead to pulmonary hypertension (high blood pressure in the arteries to lungs) in your baby.

 The added stress of pregnancy may worsen fatigue.
 If you have back pain, your growing belly may worsen symptoms.
 Increasing weight places more stress on weight-bearing joints.

-If arthritis affects your spine or hips, ask if your obstetrician has experience working with women with disabilities – unfortunately, most doctors don’t, says Michael Lockshin, MD, professor of medicine and OB/GYN at Weill Cornell Medical College and director of the Barbara Volcker Center for Women and Rheumatic Disease at the Hospital for Special Surgery in New York.
+If your disease affects your spine or hips, check whether your OB/GYN has experience working with women with arthritis.
 If possible, find out the same about the anesthesiologist who will be working with you in the delivery room, should you need a C-section or pain medication during vaginal delivery.